Scientific Working Group

-Each SWG includes scientists working within the focus field.
-Although a couple the above-listed SWGs have only American members, most also have international members.
+Each SWG includes scientists working within the field of focus.
+Although a couple of the above-listed SWGs have only American members, most of the groups have international members.
 Federal, state or local government forensic laboratory scientists are the most common SWG members, but many SWGs also include other experts such as private laboratory scientists, academia, independent consultants, attorneys and judges.

-Most SWGs have public websites with discipline-specific resources including approved and draft for comment standards, best practices guidelines and related documents.
+Most SWGs have public websites with discipline-specific resources including approved and drafts for comment standards, best practices guidelines and related documents.